mdefy/ngx-markdown-editor/README.md

 Include `MarkdownEditorModule` into your Angular module and include `<ngx-markdown-editor></ngx-markdown-editor>` into your HTML template.

-In order to use the material theme of _Ngx Markdown Editor_ in combination with your global material theme, import the theme file into your `styles.scss` and include the material mixin, where you should pass your app's primary color.
+In order to use the material theme of _Ngx Markdown Editor_ in combination with your global material theme (especially _Angular Material_), import the theme file into your `styles.scss` and include the material mixin, where you should pass your app's primary color.
+You can select from different material styles like in _Angular Material's_ [`MatFormField`](https://material.angular.io/components/form-field/overview) using the [`materialStyle`](#inputs) input property.

 ```css
 @import '~ngx-markdown-editor/src/lib/material-theme';